keks411/Skadi-Data-Sec/README.md

 IOC-Scanner based on Loki-Scanner from Florian Roth (Neo23x0), Sysinternal, Windows-Tools and scripts

-<h2>Version >=1.5</h2>
+<h2>Version >=2.0</h2>
-From now on it is possible to add custom IOCs to Loki/Skadi and set few options via config.ini.
-The following files in the skadi-folder can be modified:
+From now on it is possible to use additional switches via config.ini.
-<p>- config.ini
-<p>- c2-iocs.txt
-<p>- filename-iocs.txt
-<p>- hash-iocs.txt

-Those will then be added to loki.
+The file itself can be found in the root-folder.
+I also included Hayabusa to get additional data.

 Test OS:
 - Windows 10 Pro